lemonmade/quilt/documentation/features/async.md

 }
 ```

-Using suspense in this way has an extra benefit for server-rendered code: Preact will preserve server-rendered markup while async components are being loaded, allowing each async component to hydrate independently.
+Using suspense in this way has an extra benefit for server-rendered code: Preact will preserve server-rendered markup while async components are being loaded on the client, allowing each async component to hydrate independently.
 This pattern is sometimes referred to as “partial hydration” or “islands of interactivity”, and it can help make your server-rendered application responsive to user input more quickly.

 Because providing a loading UI is so common, `AsyncComponent` accepts a `renderLoading` property that will render the `Suspense` component for you: